 However, only the admin has the control to log into the backend and fix the error.
 It also blocks the white screen caused by a fatal error.

 3. Improvements in the blocks and the block editor

 This version loads the blocks faster as compared to the other older versions.
-Not only it increases the speed of the blocks, in fact, it also improves the image and blocks resizers through which you can display a better quality of infographic and picture to the users.
+Not only does it increase the speed of the blocks, in fact, it also improves the image and block resizers through which you can display a better-quality infographic and picture to the users.

 4. General changes